ucdavis-bioinformatics-training/2020-Bioinformatics_Prerequisites_Workshop/Advanced_R/linear_models.md

 * Data-driven model selection
 * Anything that doesn't scale well when applied to 1000's of genes/SNPs/proteins

+## Goals
+A full course in linear models would take months, so this is a first introduction rather than a comprehensive how-to.
+After this session you should:

+* Have a general idea of what a linear model is
+* Understand where linear models are used in bioinformatics
+* Begin to understand model specification in R

 # Linear models

 A linear model is a model for a continuous outcome Y of the form